The need for startup consulting has never been greater.

 Marketing and Communications

 Many startups think that to drive customer acquisition they need to buy Google or LinkedIn ads.
 But effective marketing and communications is all about building your owned channels — blog, social media, newsletter, etc. — first.
-It’s there where you can refine your messaging and positioning and put your unique point-of-view out into the market.
+It’s there where you can refine your messaging and positioning statements and put your unique point-of-view out into the market.
 Once brand awareness and momentum starts to increase, then you can go through earned and/or paid channels.

 Ready for Recalibration